MarcinKozlowski095/AmazonRevied_Pandas/README.md

 The code performs the following operations on the data:

--Converts the data type of the 'reviews.id' column to object type -Renames columns
+*Converts the data type of the 'reviews.id' column to object type *Renames columns
 -Limits the number of columns to 'name', 'category', 'rating', and 'text' -Displays a pie chart for rating categories
 -Displays a bar chart for the distribution of ratings